waku-org/nwaku/docs/tutorial/onchain-rln-relay-chat2.md

 quitting...
 ```

-## How to reuse rln credentials
+## How to reuse RLN credential

-You may resue your old rln credentials using `rln-relay-membership-index`, `rln-relay-id` and `rln-relay-id-commitment` options.
+You may resue your old RLN credential using `rln-relay-membership-index`, `rln-relay-id` and `rln-relay-id-commitment` options.
-For instance, if the previously generated credentials are
+For instance, if the previously generated credential are
 ```
 your membership index is: 63
 your rln identity key is: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx